I'M A YOUNG PERSON

 - And participate in an in-person training!

-Interested in joining the Editorial Board?
+Interested in joining the Youth Media Lab’s Editorial Board?
 Contact Annie Delgado, at email@example.com

-Along with our incredible partners, The Youth Media Summit brought together motivated young leaders and multimedia creators who were eager to acquire skills to further gender equality through the power of storytelling.
+Along with our incredible partners, our annual Youth Media Summit brings together motivated young leaders and multimedia creators who are eager to acquire skills to further gender equality through the power of storytelling.
 Hosted in Oakland in October, 2019, the day will be filled with dynamic speakers, inspiring conversations, media production seminars and interactive workshops led by industry leaders, artists, and activists.
 Short films created in our Summer Youth Media Academies will premiere at the Youth Media Summit.
 Participants leave the Summit inspired and ready to create!
 Check out the Summit Video Highlights Reel from our 2018 Youth Media Summit below!

 Special Thank You to Our Partners